 7. Use paint and a fine-tipped paint brush to fill in the letters.
 Let dry.
 I like using matte chalk paint since it absorbs into the paper and looks like ink when dried.

 I tied a ribbon onto the tags and placed one at each place setting on top of a pine cone or grapevine pumpkin.
-You can see the complete table setting in my last post: Around the Thanksgiving Table
+You can see the complete table setting in my last post: How to Make a Round Thanksgiving Tablecloth

 Optional Way To Make The Table Place Cards

 Before printing, if desired, change the color of the names in your word processor from black and then print out all your names on card stock.
 Use a gift tag of any shape to make a template and center over each name.